gabr1e11/so-simple-theme/en/_posts/2017-04-13-improbability-engine.md

 And Aladdin, the Disney movie, taught us how to find our true love by lying, deceiving and using a secret dark power hidden in a lamp.
 Neat!

-At the same time, me, a young underdeveloped developer, was made the recipient of a wonderful present: a Spectrum 128K +2A computer with incorporated tape reader!!
+At the same time, I, a young underdeveloped developer, was made the recipient of a wonderful present: a Spectrum 128K +2A computer with incorporated tape reader!!
 I was ecstatic.
 Since I was 10 I wanted one of those fancy machines for me, after seeing my cousin handling one of those beauties!